bradrn/brassica/Documentation.md

 However, Brassica also allows input to be given in ‘Multi-Dictionary Formatter’ (MDF) notation, as generated by dictionary-editing programs such as [SIL Toolbox](https://software.sil.org/toolbox/).
-(For details on the MDF format itself, see [Coward and Grimes’s original manual](https://web.archive.org/web/20211008115829/http://downloads.sil.org/legacy/shoebox/MDF_2000.pdf), or [MDF documentation for SIL](http://www.fieldlinguiststoolbox.org/MDFDocumentation.zip) formatted for use with SIL Toolbox.)
+(For details on the MDF format itself, see [Coward and Grimes’s original manual](https://web.archive.org/web/20211008115829/http://downloads.sil.org/legacy/shoebox/MDF_2000.pdf), or [SIL’s MDF documentation](http://www.fieldlinguiststoolbox.org/MDFDocumentation.zip) formatted for use with SIL Toolbox.)

-To use MDF input files with the desktop interface, the ‘MDF file’ button must be enabled.
+To use MDF input files with the desktop interface, the ‘MDF file’ option must be enabled.
-This button will automatically be enabled when an MDF file is opened using the ‘Open lexicon’ dialog box.
+This option will automatically be enabled when an MDF file is opened using the ‘Open lexicon’ dialog box.
-Similarly, enabling the button labeled ‘Wordlist + glosses’ will make Brassica treat the input as a simple wordlist with glosses.
+Similarly, enabling the option labeled ‘Wordlist + glosses’ will make Brassica treat the input as a simple wordlist with glosses.
 MDF files can also be processed when using Brassica in batch mode from the command-line: this can be done by supplying the `--mdf` command-line argument.